R62 (New York City Subway car): Car order

 After the R36 cars were delivered in 1963–1964, no more IRT cars were built for another 20 years.
 Several rolling stock orders were proposed for the IRT during this time.
-In 1966, a lightweight R39 subway car, similar to the ones used on the Market–Frankford Line in Philadelphia, was proposed for the oldest elevated IRT and BMT lines; however, this proposal failed because most of the remaining elevated lines were closed, and demolished instead.
+In 1966, the Budd Company proposed a lightweight R39 subway car, similar to their M-3 (A49/A50/A51) cars then in use on the Philadelphia Transportation Company's (now SEPTA) Market–Frankford Line in Philadelphia, for the oldest elevated IRT and BMT lines; however, this proposal failed because most of the remaining elevated lines were subsequently closed and demolished instead.
 In 1973, another proposal to replace the R12 through R17 series was deferred because not enough voters approved it.
 Finally, in 1979, with the bus and train fleets in poor and decrepit shape, the New York City Transit Authority (NYCTA) looked into capital maintenance and bond acts to replace the oldest IRT cars (the R12s, R14s, R15s, and R17s) and to rebuild and refurbish newer (at the time) IRT cars (R21s and beyond).
 A bond issue for 136 new IRT cars was approved, and funds were procured for another new 1,014 IRT cars in 1981.
 These cars were referred to as the "R62" contract.
 The R62 order was originally proposed as an order of 260 cars, each of which were to be 64 ft long.
 The selected plan called for 325 51.4 ft IRT cars instead.

 In July 1981, the NYCTA began the bidding process for 325 cars under the R62 contract.
-Nissho-Iwai American Corp, the parent company of Japanese train car builder Kawasaki Heavy Industries, was the lowest bidder for the initial 325 cars, while American company Budd Company submitted a high bid for the initial contract and a low bid for the rest of the cars.
-The NYCTA did not want to award the large contract to a single builder, as it did in 1975–1978 with the R46s (which were plagued by mechanical problems and cracks in the chassis).
+Nissho-Iwai American Corp, the parent company of Japanese train car builder Kawasaki Heavy Industries, was the lowest bidder for the initial 325 cars, while the American Budd Company submitted a high bid for the initial contract and a low bid for the rest of the cars.
+The NYCTA did not want to award the large contract to a single builder (as it did in 1975–78 with the R46s, which were plagued by mechanical problems and cracks in the chassis).

 The R62 contract was ordered on April 12, 1982, and awarded to Kawasaki Heavy Industries.
-This was the first time a foreign company was chosen to build cars for the New York City Subway.
-Because a 1981 law now allowed the MTA and suppliers to broker contracts rather than accept the lowest bid, the MTA awarded the base contract to Kawasaki.
+This was the first time a foreign company was chosen to build cars for the New York City Subway, which was possible since no federal funding was involved.
+Because a 1981 law now allowed the MTA and suppliers to broker contracts rather than simply accept the lowest bid, the MTA awarded the base contract to Kawasaki.